AdrienVannson/doreisa-internship/report/report.typ

 Physical simulations such as Gysela @gysela or Parflow (TODO ref?).

-This Master thesis introduces a new way to process data coming from HPC simulations, easily and in a distributed and efficient manner.
-The proposed solution should be able to scale on supercomputers such as the Adastra and Jean Zay.
+This Master thesis introduces #smallcaps[Doreisa] -- Dask-on-Ray Enabled In Situ Analytics --, a new way to process data coming from HPC simulations, easily and in a distributed and efficient manner.
+This system is able to scale on supercomputers such as the Adastra and Jean Zay,

 == Performance requirements